ruchivaishnav27/Create-A-BackEnd-For-ECommerce/README.md

 ## Installation

-To use this application, one must first install Express.js and Sequelize, then they can follow along using this live link:
+To use this application, one must first install Express.js and Sequelize.
+They can then follow along using this link:

 ## Usage